“I ought to be chief,” said Jack with simple arrogance, “because I’m chapter chorister and head boy. I can sing C sharp.”

 “What are the qualifiers people feed themselves once they realize that they want to rule over others, especially when they consider those ‘others’ to be inferior?”

-“If left up to our own devices, do we as humans have the propensity to actually obliterate ourselves from the planet with little regard for our lives and others?
+“If left up to our own devices, do we as humans have the predisposition to actually obliterate ourselves from the planet with little regard for our lives and others?

 There are no real, infallible answers to any of these questions, IMHO.
 All we can hope to know for sure is what we feel are our own personal truths.